 - Chewing gum is a no-no in Sign.
 Mouth movement is an important part of Signed communications.

 - When you see two people are signing secretly, don’t stare.
 They might be having a private conversation.

 - When visiting Deaf people, don’t just walk into the house since they can’t hear the doorbell.
 Deaf people have strobe lights connected to the doorbell and the phone.
-When either rings, a light will flash.
+When either ring, a light will flash.

 - If you are out for a meal with a Deaf person, don’t order for them unless you are asked.
 They are accustomed to pointing at an item on the menu to the server.

 - Never initiate a conversation about a Deaf person’s hearing loss.
-Questioning implies that you don’t view that person as whole, but broken, incomplete, or inferior.
+Questioning implies that you don’t view that person as a whole, but broken, incomplete, or inferior.
 It is a sensitive subject.

 - Don’t stand where bright light or sun is directly behind you because whoever is watching you sign will only see your silhouette – a big giveaway that you are a beginner.

-Learn more about this and how to Sign with our American Sign Language Beginner course.
+Learn more about this and how to Sign with our American Sign Language courses.
 Welcome to the world of language without words.